coin-or/pulp/_sources/guides/how_to_configure_solvers.rst.txt

     solver = pl.PULP_CBC_CMD()
     result = model.solve(solver)

-Another option, is passing the argument `KeepFiles=True` to the solver.
+Another option, is passing the argument `keepFiles=True` to the solver.
 With this, the solver creates the files in the current directory and they are not deleted (although they will be overwritten if you re-execute).

 .. code-block:: python